 I asked Sahgal's daughter - the CPI-M Politburo member Subhashini Ali - about the interaction between Corbyn and her mother at the World Social Forum.
 Subhashini had been on the stage that day as the translator for Corbyn.

-Ali remembers that someone introduced Corbyn to Lakshmi Sahgal, describing her rightly as 'a great freedom fighter.
+Corbyn, Ali said, 'was introduced to my mother as a great freedom fighter.
 And she twinkled her eyes at him and said what a good time she had had fighting the British.
 And he seemed to like that'.

 Corbyn was very 'low key and not a great orator', remembered Ali.
 But, she remembers, 'what he said was good'.
 He was clear-cut in his opposition to the West's war on Iraq and on the chaos this would create in West Asia and North Africa.